mvmd-org/mvmd-site/docs/namespaces/3d-standards.md

 ### USD

-[USD](https://openusd.org/) (Universal Scene Description) is an extensible framework for describing, composing, simulating, and collaborating within 3D worlds.
+[USD](https://openusd.org/) (Universal Scene Description) is an extensible framework for describing, composing, and collaborating within 3D worlds.
+Developed by Pixar and now open source, USD is gaining adoption for complex scenes and environments.

 #### Namespace Declaration